Berry L. Cannon: Personal life

 Cannon was married to Mary Lou Cannon and had three sons.
 He was known for seldom complaining if his complaint would go against command authority.
 He enjoyed reading the works of Zane Grey.

 Memorial

 The Berry L. Cannon Memorial Aquarium was dedicated in 1970 to the distinguished honor and memory of Berry L. Cannon.
-It is now part of the Citrus County School District's Marine Science Station in Crystal River, FL.
+It became part of the Citrus County School District's Marine Science Station in Crystal River, FL.